For job interview purposes specifically, but also pertaining to those early days on the job, what questions should an entry level BA be asking?

 Go Into Your Next BA Job Interview with Confidence

-Join us for Mastering the BA Job Interview where we’ll work together on timeless strategies for preparing for business analyst job interviews, handling the sticky situations that tend to come up, and ensuring you are ready to answer almost any BA job interview question.
+Join us for Mastering the BA Job Interview - a virtual, self-study course where you’ll learn timeless strategies for preparing for business analyst job interviews and ensuring you are ready to put your best foot forward.